Harry1720/Car-Management/docs/README.md

-# VinFast Car Management System
+# VinFast Car Management System - Front-end

-This project is a web-based car management system for VinFast dealerships, providing functionality for car browsing, deposits, and administration.
+This is a web-based car management system for VinFast dealerships, providing functionality for car browsing, deposits, and administration.

 ## Features
 - Car product showcase